eaedk/web-scraping/selenium/Jumia_SN/ReadMe.md

 # Overview

-Here is a repository to share my web scraping activities.
-I like to spend some hours having fun doing scraping.
-You may propose other websites you want me to scrape.
+Here is a repository to share my web scraping of Jumia.sn that I started on June 5th.

-# Web scraping
+# Jumia

-Web scraping is the process of using bots to extract content and data from a website.
-Unlike screen scraping, which only copies pixels displayed onscreen, web scraping extracts underlying HTML code and, with it, data stored in a database.
-The scraper can then replicate entire website content elsewhere.
+Jumia is a Pan-African technology company that is built around a marketplace, logistics service and payment service.
+The logistics service enables the delivery of packages through a network of local partners while the payment services facilitate the payments of online transactions within Jumia’s ecosystem.

 # Reach me out